TresAmigosSD/SMV/docs/design/SmvAncillary/SmvAncillary.md

 `SmvAncillary` is the abstract base class of this need.

-There could be different kinds of `SmvAncillary`s, as in above example, a specific kind could be `SmvHierarchy`, which is an abstract class extends `SmvAncillary`.
+There could be different kinds of `SmvAncillary`s, as in above example, a specific kind could be `SmvHierarchies`, which is an abstract class extends `SmvAncillary`.

 ## Client code

 Let's use the `Zip` reference table as an example.

+For projects need to use `SmvAncillary`, we should better have an `anc` stage, which has both the `SmvFile` and `SmvAncillary` defined.

-In etl stage of the project, one need to define a `SmvFile` which read in the physical reference table and apply basic clean up and DQM.
+In the `anc` stage of the project, one need to define a `SmvFile` which read in the physical reference table and apply basic clean up and DQM.

 ```scala